mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 It is a good idea to monitor how the generalization error decreases with the growth of the training dataset.
 By plotting sich a curve and extrapolating it, we can hope to predict how much more data we would need to achieve the desired performance.

 ### Overall, you showed 2 cases when there is a need to collect more data, can you cite them?
-Case1: If the performance of the algorithm is less on testing data than on testing data.
+Case1: If the performance of the algorithm on test data is worse than on training data.
 Case2: If after collecting more data and regularizing the model, we still have poor performance.

 ### What sectors always benefit in general from the choice of collecting more data?
 And what sectors do not profit from such a setting?